ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydrology.rst

 ****

 The hydrological catchment model HYPE simulates water flow and substances on their way from precipitation through soil, river and lakes to the river outlet.
 HYPE is developed at the Swedish Meteorological and Hydrological Institute.
-The recipe pre-processes ERA-Interim reanalyses data for use in the HYPE.
+The recipe pre-processes ERA-Interim and ERA5 data for use in HYPE.

 Available recipes and diagnostics